 \section{Conclusion}

-In this paper, we propose first item-sampling estimators which explicitly optimizes its mean square error with respect to the ground truth assuming the prior of the rank distribution is given.
+In this paper, we propose first item-sampling estimators which explicitly optimize its mean square error with respect to the ground truth.
 Then we highlight the subtle difference between the estimators from \cite{Krichene20@KDD20} and ours, and point out the potential issue of the former - failing to link the user size with the variance.
-Furthermore, we address the limitation of the current item sampling approach, whose typically do not have sufficient granularity to recover the top $K$ global metrics when $K$ is small.
+Furthermore, we address the limitation of the current item sampling approach, which typically does not have sufficient granularity to recover the top $K$ global metrics especially when $K$ is small.
 We then propose an effective adaptive item-sampling method.
-The experimental evaluation demonstrate the new adaptive item sampling significantly improve both the sampling efficiency and estimation accuracy.
-Our results provide a solid step towards making item sampling available for the recommendation research and practice.
-In the future, we would like to further investigate how to combine item-sampling working with user-sampling to speedup the offline evaluation, and investigate other aspects of the evaluation criteria such as fairness and robustness.
+The experimental evaluation demonstrates the new adaptive item sampling significantly improves both the sampling efficiency and estimation accuracy.
+Our results provide a solid step toward making item sampling available for recommendation research and practice.
+In the future, we would like to further investigate how to combine item-sampling working with user sampling to speed up the offline evaluation.